ErdalNayir/Ruler-of-Sea/README.md

 </br></br>
 <h4>Killer Whale</h4>
 <img src="https://github.com/ErdalNayir/Ruler-of-Sea/blob/main/images/Characters/KillerWhaleLookingRightSide.png" width="120" />
 <p>Well it is the dream you want to achieve.
-Actually, it is the every fish want to achieve.
+Actually, it is the dream of every fish want to achieve.
 Who don't want to become Killer whale to rule the sea right?</p>